Close Menu

 Her administration successfully passed a broad package of laws under the banner of the Communist China Defense initiative.

-The role of former President Donald Trump
+The role of President Donald Trump

-Many of these proposals started before former President Donald Trump placed 145 percent tariffs on Chinese goods.
+Many of these proposals started before President Donald Trump placed 145 percent tariffs on Chinese goods.
 However, his strong stance on China has energized Republican lawmakers.

 Kyle Jaros, a global affairs professor at the University of Notre Dame, noted that Trump’s presidency marked a turning point.
 The first Trump administration had a very different message than the preceding Obama administration about state and local engagement with China.